-If you want to measure your skin folds you will need some inexpensive skin fold calipers that you can find here.
+If you want to measure your skin folds you will need some inexpensive skin fold calipers that you can get here.

-If you are well overweight and for the purpose of simplicity just put 45 into the Keto Calculator for your Body Fat measurement.
+If you are well overweight and for simplicity just put 45 into the Keto Calculator for your Body Fat measurement.
 The resulting macros will be perfect for you.
-Don’t get caught up in the technicalities, however, as they often just become another excuse.
+Don’t get caught up in the technicalities however as they often just become another excuse.
 Just get started!

-For the purpose of progress and record keeping take photos weekly (at the same time and day) use circumference measurements around the waist, thighs, chest and upper arms.
+For progress and record keeping take photos weekly (at the same time and day) use circumference measurements around the waist, thighs, chest and upper arms.

 BMR – Basal Metabolic Rate